joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/debugging-a-mobile-air-application/remote-debugging-with-flash-professional.md

 5. Select Debug \> Begin Remote Debug Session \> ActionScript 3 from the Flash Professional menu.

-    Flash Professional displays, “Waiting for Player to connect” in the Output panel.
+    Flash Professional displays, "Waiting for Player to connect" in the Output panel.

 6. Launch the application on the device.